Waiting for Bus 6

 Blake

-Like the three philosophers in a joke, but you are saying that is all in a play?
+Like the three philosophers in the joke, but you're saying this, all of this, is in a play?

 Alex